JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/the-math-behind-training-mlp-neural-networks.md

 * **Goal of Training**

   * The goal is to minimize the loss function $L(w_{i},b)$.
     The goal is to minimize the loss function $L(w_{i},b)$.
-Hence, we want to calculate the gradient of the loss function with respect to the weights and biases at the output layer,
+Hence, we want to calculate the gradient of the loss function with respect to the weights and biases at the output layer

 $$
 \begin{aligned}